 Australian Accounting Standards that have recently been issued or amended but are not yet effective have not been adopted for the annual reporting period ended 30 June 2006.
 There are no anticipated changes to Glengarry Resources Limited's accounting policies in future periods as a result of these changes.
-The following is a summary of recently amended or issued Accounting Standards relevant to Glengarry Resources Limited:
+Below is a summary of recently amended or issued Accounting Standards relevant to Glengarry Resources Limited:

 AASB Amendment Affected Standard(s) Nature of change to accounting policy Application date of standard Application date for Company 2005-1 AASB 139: Financial Instruments: Recognition and Measurement No change to accounting policy required.
 Therefore no impact.
 1 January 2006 1 July 2006 2005-4 AASB 139: Financial Instruments: Recognition and Measurement, AASB 132: Financial Instruments: Disclosure and Presentation, AASB 1: First-time adoption of AIFRS, AASB 1023: General Insurance Contracts, AASB 1028: Life Insurance Contracts No change to accounting policy required.
 Therefore no impact.
 1 January 2006 1 July 2006 2005-5 AASB 1: First-time adoption of AIFRS, AASB 139: Financial Instruments: Recognition and Measurement No change to accounting policy required.
 Therefore no impact.
-1 January 2006 1 July 2006 2005-10 AASB 132: Financial Instruments: Disclosure and Presentation, AASB 101: Presentation of Financial Statements, AASB 114: Segment Reporting, AASB 117: Leases, AASB 133: Earnings Per Share, AASB 139: Financial Instruments: Recognition and Measurement, AASB 1: First- time adoption of AIFRS No change to accounting policy required.
-Therefore no impact.
-1 January 2007 1 July 2007 New standard AASB 7: Financial instruments: Disclosures No change to accounting policy required.
+1 January 2006 1 July 2006 2005-10 AASB 132: Financial Instruments: Disclosure and Presentation, AASB 101: Presentation of Financial Statements, AASB 114: Segment Reporting, AASB 117: Leases, AASB 133: Earnings Per Share, AASB 139: Financial Instruments: Recognition and Measurement, AASB 1: First-time adoption of AIFRS No change to accounting policy required.
 Therefore no impact.
 1 January 2007 1 July 2007